EviAleX/JavaScript/README.md

 # JavaScript
 Repository which contains project files.
-Path to the projects: JavaScript -> branches -> select folder of project.
+Path to the projects: JavaScript -> select folder of project.